Conflux-Chain/confura/doc/RPC_FEATURES.md

 ### Full Node Delegation

 Confura may still delegate the newest, not-yet-indexed part of a log query to an upstream full node.
 That delegated portion is checked with configured split ranges, because it is still subject to full-node query constraints.
 Once data has been indexed, the dynamic result-size and latency controls described above apply.

+## Cursor-Paginated `scanLogs`

+For large exports and backfills, Confura exposes `cfx_scanLogs` and `eth_scanLogs`.
+Unlike `getLogs`, these methods return a bounded page and an exclusive `(blockNumber, logIndex)` cursor.
+The next request sends the cursor back with the same filter and direction, allowing a client to scan a large inclusive epoch or block range without inventing fixed range windows.

+The filter supports one optional contract address and one optional `topic0`.
+Core Space uses `fromEpoch`/`toEpoch`; eSpace uses `fromBlock`/`toBlock`.
+Results are ordered ascending by default or descending with `reverse: true`.
+The default page size is 100 logs, and the configured maximum is 1,000 by default.

+For workflows that need to detect reorganizations between pages, use `cfx_scanLogsWithPivotAssumption` or `eth_scanLogsWithPivotAssumption`.
+The first non-empty page returns a `pivotGuard`; pass it as the next call's second argument together with `nextCursor`.
+Confura rejects the continuation if that guarded pivot or block hash is no longer canonical.

+Confura transparently joins indexed historical data with a not-yet-indexed full-node suffix while preserving ordering and cursor exclusivity.
+It also checks database versions, full-node checkpoints, and the database/full-node boundary so one page is not knowingly assembled from inconsistent canonical views.

+For complete request and response schemas, Core Space and eSpace examples, pagination loops, pivot-guard semantics, error handling, implementation details, and operator configuration, see [Paginated Event Log Scanning with `scanLogs`](./PAGINATED_SCAN_LOGS.md).

 ## Early Internal Contract Event Logs